 Courses that require proof of English proficiency

-All courses except IEL courses require English language proficiency.
-If English is not your native language you must provide proof of English proficiency to be enrolled in courses in the subjects listed below.
+If your native language is not English, you must provide proof of English proficiency to be enrolled in courses in the subjects listed below.
 Your registration or waitlist status will be conditional until you meet this requirement.

 Test of English as a Foreign Language (TOEFL)